taha-parsayan/Remote-Security-Camera-with-Motion-Detection-and-Email-Alert-System/README.md

 - Detects human body parts using pre-trained Haar Cascade classifiers.
 - Triggers video recording when significant motion is detected.
-- Optionally sends an email notification with an alert.
+- Sends an email notification with an alert, containing the captured video.

 ## Requirements